Radio and Television of Bosnia and Herzegovina: Chronic financial crisis and funding collapse

 BHRT has faced near-shutdown scenarios repeatedly (e.g., 2015, 2016, 2022, 2024).
+BHRT was supposed to suspend its operations from 1 July 2016, a date selected on purpose because of its commitments to the annual anniversary memorial of the Srebrenica massacre and its coverage of UEFA Euro 2016, but it was meant to be provisional.
 The crisis reached an unprecedented peak in 2025.
 In June, the BHRT Board of Directors warned that "in this media house, the lights have truly already been turned off and it's a question of days when complete darkness will come."
 By November 2025, Acting General Director Belmin Karamehmedović condemned the political inaction, stating that the Parliament was "doing nothing to help" and warning of the broadcaster's imminent collapse in its 80th year.
 This political disregard was starkly demonstrated when the Presidency of Bosnia and Herzegovina adopted a draft state budget for 2025 that excluded any financial assistance for BHRT, prompting a desperate appeal for survival from the broadcaster's Independent Trade Union.
-This draft was subsequently passed by the Parliamentary Assembly on November 17th 2025.
+This draft was subsequently passed by the Parliamentary Assembly on November 17, 2025.
 During the debate, the Minister of Finance, Srđan Amidžić, stated that making BHRT a direct budgetary beneficiary was "not in line with the Law on BHRT," effectively closing the door on a state-funded rescue and confirming the political establishment's refusal to intervene despite the existential threat.

 Following the budget's adoption, the political hostility towards BHRT was laid bare.
 MInister Amidžić shifted the blame for the crisis onto the broadcaster's own management, publicly stating, "You know where the solution is, fire the incompetent management that has done what it's done," and comparing BHRT's request for state aid to an Italian broadcaster asking the BiH government for help.
 Meanwhile, Sanja Vulić, a member of parliament from the SNSD, stated her party had "nothing against" the European Union paying BHRT's debt, but that using state funds would be an unacceptable transfer of competencies, arguing that cultural institutions like BHRT were "not a constituent part of the Constitution."